nutgram/docs/docs/usage/handlers.md

 $bot->run();
 ```

-The `onExcepion` handler supports also different callbacks based on the exception instance:
+The `onException` handler supports also different callbacks based on the exception instance:

 ```php
 use SergiX44\Nutgram\Nutgram;